thetoad01/laravel-tests/readme.md

 # Laravel Tests

 ## Sample website coming soon

 ## Dealership Vehicle Scraper (for CDK websites)
-Google "sitemap-inventory-cdk.xml" to get urls to add to the scriper.
+Google "sitemap-inventory-cdk.xml" to get urls to add to the scraper.

 ## Built with Laravel